Comet Fading Begins Beyond Saturn

 \section{Results}

-The JPL small-body database now contains 25 LPCs with perihelia between 8 and 12 AU.
+The most distant known LPC perihelion (comet C/2003 A2) is now 11.42 au, and the JPL small-body database contains 25 LPCs with perihelia between 8 and 12 au.
 The distribution of their original semimajor axes (their semimajor axis values before their current passage through the planetary region) is shown in Fig. 1.
-With over 75\% of these comets on semimajor axes over 104 AU, these LPCs' semimajor axes are even more heavily skewed toward dynamically new orbits than the historical LPC catalog.
-This is surprising for two reasons.
-First, if comet fading only occurs during perihelion passages through the inner solar system, we should expect returning LPCs to comprise a greater fraction of comet discoveries at these distances.
-Second, the gravitational perturbations of Jupiter and Saturn are less effective at ejecting or altering comet semimajor axes with such large perihelia, and we should expect still more discoveries of LPCs on smaller ($a < 10^4$ AU) orbits \cite{hills81,vok19,siltre16}.
+With 76\% of these comets on semimajor axes over $10^4$ au, these distant LPCs' semimajor axes are even more heavily skewed toward dynamically new orbits than the historical LPC catalog.

+The overabundance of $a>10^4$ au comets at near-Saturn perihelia is surprising for two reasons.
+First, if comet fading only occurs during perihelion passages through the inner solar system, we should expect returning LPCs to comprise a much greater fraction of comet discoveries at these perihelion distances.
+Second, the gravitational perturbations of Jupiter and Saturn are less effective at ejecting or altering comet semimajor axes with such large perihelia, and we should expect still more discoveries of LPCs on smaller ($a<10^4$ au) orbits \cite{hills81,siltre16,vok19}.